kotnik/blog/posts/using-letsencryptorg.md

 Let's create our first TLS certificate.
 I chose my [Pastebin](https://bin.kotur.org) as a guinea pig because it's the site only I use so it can take some downtime.
-Let's Encrypt is boasting how it can configure the webiste itself by fiddling your configuration files, but Nginx support is still experimental, and I actually prefer to run configuration I control.
+Let's Encrypt is boasting how it can configure the website itself by fiddling your configuration files, but Nginx support is still experimental, and I actually prefer to run configuration I control.
 So, I will be using manual mode.